 A native of Finchley, the late officer, who was 29 years of age, was for several years captain and adjutant of the King’s Royal Rifle Cadet Corps, the efficiency of which was in no small measure due to his keen interest and enthusiasm.
 On the outbreak of war Captain Booth was transferred to the 6th City of London Rifles and proceeded to France about two months ago.
 Educated at Merchant Taylors School, he went into partnership with his brother in the firm of W.L.
 Booth and Booth, chartered accountants, of Finchley, and also of 125, High Holborn.

-He was a keen football man and was for several years hon. secretary of the Finchley Manor Football Club.
+In sport the deceased officer took a keen interest.
+He was for several years hon. secretary of the Finchley Manor Football Club.”

-A rifleman in the Battalion recalled “The death of our Captain [Booth] caused deep regret amongst the company.
+“The death of our Captain caused deep regret amongst the company.
 Always known to be a man who at the most dangerous and exciting moments remained cool and collected it seemed impossible for him to get flurried.
 I remember the last night he lived.
 We were expecting an attack by the Germans.
 He was sitting on a firing platform, calmly smoking a cigarette, and giving out orders to his officers and NCOs.
 His perfect demeanour gave his men confidence in him ; he always had a cheerful word for the man on the look out ; and his untimely death was a big blow to all.”
-(The fighting Territorials (Volume 2) – Hurd, Percy)

 He was initiated into Sir Francis Burdett Lodge No 1503 in 1910.